abjudicated/Guns.lol-username-sniper/README.md

 python xpsniper.py
 ```
 Then just answer the prompts in the terminal to set your webhook, username length, and how many you want to generate.

+Note : I'm just a small developer, don't attack me if there are errors and bugs pls (PS: I'm not English, I tried to translate the tool but I don't think it's quite right)